Helperbird/website/src/pages/help/how-to-use-the-quick-action-area-to-improve-accessibility-on-the-web.md

 - **OCR (Optical Character Recognition)**: Extract text from images and PDF files or website pages in seconds.
 - **Screenshot page**: Helperbird automatically takes a screenshot of the web page.
-- **Speech to text**: Add a speech to text button to your website or app.
+- **Voice typing**: Add a Voice typing button to your website or app.
 So you can speak into inputs.
 - **Translate**: Helperbird automatically translates the website your visiting.
 - **Summarize**: Helperbird automatically summarizes the web page in bullet points.